Brassy History, Family Crest & Coats of Arms

 Early History of the Brassy family

 This web page shows only a small excerpt of our Brassy research.
-Another 346 words (25 lines of text) covering the years 1270, 1273, 1369, 1570, 1642, 1663, 1805, 1805 and 1870 are included under the topic Early Brassy History in all our PDF Extended History products and printed products wherever possible.
+Another 230 words (16 lines of text) covering the years 1270, 1273, 1369, 1570, 1642, 1663, 1805, 1805 and 1870 are included under the topic Early Brassy History in all our PDF Extended History products and printed products wherever possible.

 Brassy Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Brassy were recorded, including Brassey, Brassy, Brecy, Braceio, Bresci, Braci, Bracy, Brassye and many more.